-- St Ethelbert's Catholic Primary School and Nursery is responsible for ensuring an appropriate level of security protection procedures are in place, in order to safeguard our systems as well as staff and pupils.
-Further information can be found in our Acceptable Use and E-Safety Policy: https://primarysite-prod-sorted.s3.amazonaws.com/st-ethelberts-cps/UploadedDocument/26446f23-9e55-41d3-ac7b-0d78936756bc/ste-acceptable-use-and-e-safety-policy-june-2022.pdf - St Ethelbert's Catholic Primary School and Nursery will review the effectiveness of these procedures periodically to keep up with evolving cyber-crime technologies.
+- Mereworth Community Primary School is responsible for ensuring an appropriate level of security protection procedures are in place, in order to safeguard our systems as well as staff and pupils.
+Further information can be found in our acceptable use policies for staff and pupils. - Mereworth Community Primary School will review the effectiveness of these procedures periodically to keep up with evolving cyber-crime technologies.